 Industries like healthcare and finance have to visually communicate stability and trust, and cool tones like blue, green, and gray are top options.

-Blue is often associated with security and stability, inspiring confidence in customers and reassures users of reliability.
+Blue is often associated with security and stability, inspiring confidence in customers and reassuring users of reliability.

 Scientists speculate that its psychological impact might have something to do with how blue light is known to reduce the production of melatonin, which can help people feel more awake and alert.

-This physiological response makes blue an effective color for maintaining attention and focus, essential in settings requiring careful attention to detail.
+This physiological response makes blue an effective color for maintaining attention and focus, which is essential in settings requiring careful attention to detail.

-Green is associated with growth and success, which makes it a common option for financial institutions as it helps encourage optimism in branding.
-Green being the center of the visible light spectrum, is perceived as the most restful color for the human eye
+Green is associated with growth and success, making it a common option for financial institutions.
+It helps encourage optimism in branding, and because it is the center of the visible light spectrum, it is perceived as the most restful color by the human eye.

 This ease of visual processing can help reduce fatigue and improve comfort, which is beneficial in settings that require prolonged focus and concentration.